Air Domestic flights are abundant and significantly cut down travel time. In high season, flights fill up fast so book ahead.

-ANEK/Superfast Ferries (www.superfast.com) Patras to Bari and Igoumenitsa to Ancona and Venice.
+ANEK/Superfast Ferries (www.superfast.com) Routes to/from Ancona, Bari, Corfu, Igoumenitsa, Patras and Venice.

 ANES (www.anes.gr) Old-style ferries servicing Evia and the Sporades.

-Blue Star Ferries (www.bluestarferries.com) Long-haul, high-speed ferries and Seajets catamarans between the mainland, the Cyclades, the northeastern Aegean Islands, Crete and the Dodecanese.
+Blue Star Ferries (www.bluestarferries.com) Long-haul, high-speed ferries and Seajets catamarans between the mainland, the Cyclades, the northeastern Aegean Islands, the Sporades, Crete and the Dodecanese.

 Dodekanisos Seaways (www.12ne.gr) Runs large, high-speed catamarans in the Dodecanese.

-Fast Ferries (www.fastferries.com.gr) Comfortable ferries from Rafina to the Cyclades islands of Andros, Tinos, Naxos and Mykonos.
+Fast Ferries (www.fastferries.com.gr) Comfortable ferries from Rafina to the Cyclades islands including Andros, Tinos, Naxos and Mykonos.

 Glyfa Ferries (www.ferriesglyfa.gr) Comfortable short-haul ferry services between Glyfa on the mainland and Agiokambos in northern Evia.

-Hellenic Seaways (www.hellenicseaways.gr) Part of Blue Star Ferries, Hellenic Seaways offers catamarans from the mainland to the Cyclades and between the Sporades and Saronic islands.
+Hellenic Seaways (https://hellenicseaways.gr) Offers catamarans from the mainland to the Cyclades and between the Sporades and Saronic islands.

-Ionian Ferries (www.ionianferries.gr) Large ferries serving the Ionian Islands.
+Levante Ferries (www.levanteferries.com) Large ferries serving the Ionian Islands.

 LANE Lines (www.ferries.gr/lane) Long-haul ferries serving the Ionians, Dodecanese and Crete.

-Minoan Lines (www.minoan.gr) High-speed luxury ferries between Piraeus and Iraklio.
+Minoan Lines (www.minoan.gr) High-speed luxury ferries between Piraeus and Iraklio (Heraklion) among other destinations.